bytecodealliance/component-docs/component-model/src/language-support/rust.md

 # Components in Rust

 Rust has first-class support for the component model via [the `cargo component` tool](https://github.com/bytecodealliance/cargo-component).
+It is a `cargo` subcommand for creating WebAssembly components using Rust as the component's implementation language.

 ## Installing `cargo component`